School Development Plan

 During the next three years, our aim is to establish an all through (11-16 and then in time 11-18 formal pathway) educational pathway for SEMH children in the North Hertfordshire area.
 Such provision will be characterised by quality experiences, creative, engaging and personalised curriculum provision that is different to previous failed placements, and a range of supportive systems and processes that are qualified as exceptional and innovative.
 In short, the best provision possible and with a national reputation for such quality and outcomes.

-During the course of the year our day to day provision will be comprised of:
+During the course of the year our day-to-day provision will comprise:

-- Larwood School day provision for 86 SEMH pupils (many with additional needs) -Primary and based in Stevenage.
+- Larwood School day provision for 90 SEMH pupils (many with additional needs) - Primary and based in Stevenage.

-- Brandles School day provision for up to 60 pupils pupils with SEMH and a range of additional needs.
-Secondary and based in Baldock.
+- Brandles School day provision for up to 60 pupils (rising to 70 in due course) with SEMH and a range of additional needs.
+Secondary and are based in Baldock.